Sika deer: Hunting

 Across its original range and in many areas to which it has been introduced, the sika is regarded as a particularly prized and elusive sportsman's quarry.
 In Britain, Ireland, and mainland Europe, sika display very different survival strategies and escape tactics from the indigenous deer.
 They have a marked tendency to use concealment in circumstances when red deer, for example, would flee, and have been seen to squat and lie belly-flat when danger threatens.

 In the British Isles, sika are widely regarded as a serious threat to new and established woodlands, and public and private forestry bodies adopt policies of rigorous year-round culling.

 The main predators of sika deer include tigers, wolves, leopards, and brown bears.
 Lynx and golden eagles target fawns.

+Deer farming

 Velvet antler

-Velvet antler (dried immature antlers) is a popular ingredient in traditional Chinese medicine, and sika in China were domesticated long ago for the antler trade, along with several other species.
+Velvet antler (dried precalcified antlers) is a popular ingredient in traditional Chinese medicine, and sika deer were domesticated by deer farms in China long ago for the antler trade, along with several other species.
 In Taiwan, both Formosan sika deer and Formosan sambar deer (Cervus unicolor swinhoei) have been farmed for velvet antlers.
-Japan is the only country in eastern Asia where sika deer were not farmed for velvet antlers.
+Japan is the only country in East Asia where sika deer were not farmed for velvet antlers.

-Other deer raised for the antler trade were Thorold's deer (Cervus albirostris), central Asian red deer (Cervus canadensis affinis), and American elk (Cervus canadensis canadensis).
+Other deer raised for the antler trade were Thorold's deer (Cervus albirostris), central Asian red deer (Cervus hanglu), and American elk (Cervus canadensis).